aleynika/SQL/README.md

 # SQL Portfolio 🗂️

 Welcome to my SQL portfolio!
 This repository showcases my work with SQLite through various projects, where I’ve applied fundamental and advanced SQL techniques to analyze data and derive insights.
-Below is a brief description of the projects and the SQL techniques used. 🚀
+Below is a brief description of a few projects and the SQL techniques used. 🚀

 ## Projects 📊